kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-gesture-area.md

 `KeyboardGestureArea` allows you to define a region on the screen, where gestures will control the keyboard position.

 :::info Platform availability
 This component is available only for Android >= 11.
-For iOS and Android < 11 it will render `React.Fragment`.
+For Android < 11 it will render `React.Fragment`.
 :::

 ## Props